-A main therapeutic approach I use with individuals is hypnosis, but I borrow also from interpersonal, brief solution focused, cognitive-behavioural, motivational counseling and mindfulness.
+Main therapeutic approaches I use with individuals are hypnosis and mindfulness but I borrow also from interpersonal, brief solution focused, cognitive-behavioural, and motivational counseling.
 I am especially interested in the ways in which the unconscious is helpful in making change.
 I am also interested in the intersections between emotional and spiritual life.

 My experience has included individual, group, couples and family psychotherapy with youth and adults on a variety of issues including: